 This protocol is intended to provide an index of bird activity at each pond rather than a region-wide count of the total number of birds flying over.
 Therefore, flocks may be counted at multiple sites.
-NB: during peak migratory periods, this protocol may require two individuals: 1 observer and 1 data recorder.
+NB: While one observer is scanning the surface and shoreline of the pond, a second observer can be conducting aerial scans using binoculars.

 - a.
-Start timer set at 5 minutes (small ponds) or 25 minutes (survey stations at large ponds)

-- b.
-Scan the sky by eye for approaching birds

-- i.
-Face south during spring migration

-- ii.
-Face north during autumn migration

-- iii.
-Scan all directions during other times of the year.
+Scan the sky by eye for approaching birds - i.
+Face south during spring migration - ii.
+Face north during autumn migration - iii.
+Scan all directions during other times of the year. - b.
+Record all birds or bird groups seen flying overhead - i.

-- c.
-Use binoculars to confirm guild/species and group size

-- d.
-Record all birds or bird groups seen flying overhead

-- i.
 Species/guild

 - ii.
-Flight direction

-- iii.
-Altitude <200m 200-700m >700m

-- iv.
-Flight over water: yes/no

-- v.
-Bird numbers: landing and flyover

-- Include separate entry for each bird group

-- vi.
-Landing location: distance and direction

-- vii.
-Contact with bitumen: yes/no/unknown
+Flight direction - 1.
+If a bird group arrived and/or departed pond area at clear bearings, record the azimuths with a compass - 2.
+If a bird group was clearly migrating north or south, indicate this in flight details - 3.
+If a bird was merely circling, hunting, or flying sporadically, indicate this in flight details - iii.
+Altitude <200m 200-700m >700m - iv.
+Flight over water: yes/no - v.
+Bird numbers: landing and flyover - vi.
+Landing location: distance and direction\ - 1.
+If a bird landed, note whether it made contact with the pond surface, pond shore, or pond vegetation. - vii.
+Visible floating bitumen: yes/no (Record whether bird is close to floating bitumen or not).